-Regulation 584 allows the regulator to impose conditions on a major facility licence when granting or renewing the licence in relation to the matters outlined in sub-regulation 584(2).

-This regulation notes that a person must comply with the conditions of a licence under clause 45 of the Act.
+- 1531.
+Regulation 584 allows the regulator to impose conditions on a major facility licence when granting or renewing the licence in relation to the matters outlined in sub-regulation 584(2). - 1532.
+This regulation notes that a person must comply with the conditions of a licence under section 45 of the Act. - 1533.
 A decision to impose a condition on a licence is a reviewable decision under regulation 676.